ch-stark/globalhubpolicychaining/globalhubfederationoptions.md

 Practical takeaway:

 - Need fleet metrics **per Managed Hub only** → MCOA as-is; no A/B.
-- Need a **global view with least new plumbing** → Option B (additive remote-write / hub rollup + global Thanos).
-Closest to “extend what MCOA already does.”
+- Need a **global view** (full fleet or a curated subset) with efficient resource use → **Option B** (additive remote-write / hub rollup + `writeRelabelConfigs` + global Thanos).
+Default recommendation from expert review.
-- Need **ACM-9685 no-merge** → Option A; plan for Store exposure and Query fan-out — that effort is networking/Thanos, not MCOA feature flags.
+- Need **ACM-9685 no-merge** as a hard product constraint → Option A; plan for Store exposure and Query fan-out — that effort is networking/Thanos, not MCOA feature flags.

 ---